smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 * You have not removed all the old Java releases
 * You install another version of Java (e.g. the Oracle installer may do this)

-## 1.3 Apache Tomcat

-Apache Tomcat can be downloaded from: https://tomcat.apache.org/download-80.cgi

-Please use tomcat version 8, not 9 as we have not tested 9.
-The version tested was 8.5.13.
-It is advised to use the MSI version.

 ### 1.3.1 Apache Tomcat on a single host